jpercent/catena/README.md

 the optimizer.
 It generates a new plan that is [hopefully] optimized.
 Finally, the optimized object is executed against the storage engine.

-Back to the vision.
-To accomplish the goals set out in our vision, we employ 2 ideas.
+Basically, the vision is to build a data management system that is highly conducive to research and experimentation.
+To accomplish this, we employ 2 ideas.

-Firstly, we define clear, simple and generalized interfaces between the 3 major components, so that these components can be composed, interchanged and injected together at run-time.
+Firstly, we provide a clear separation of concerns by defining simple, generalized interfaces between the 3 major components, so that these components can be composed, interchanged and injected together at run-time.

 For example, image you want to create an optimizer that is composed of two existing optimizers and uses a decision engine to choose which optimizer to use.
-We can think of fabulously innovative software compositions using kind of computing paradigm
+We can think of fabulously innovative software compositions using kind of computing paradigm.

-Secondly, automated, performance analysis is burned into every layer.
-A holistic approach that provides both micro and macro metrics across the system.
-If you rewrite a portion of the optimizer, you get instant, standard feedback across a wide range of characteristic workloads.
+Secondly, automated, performance analysis is burned into every layer of the system.
+The idea is to provide a holistic view of micro and macro metrics across the system.
+For example, suppose a developer tests a new algorthim in the optimizer.
+The vision is to provide the developer with feedback, across a wide range of characteristic workloads, by incorporating automation that employs standard analysis at each layer and from the system as a whole.

-Basically, the vision is to build a data management system that is highly conducive to research and experimentation.

-###Core Concepts
+### Core Concepts

-Catena is a column-oriented storage engine.n It provides a general executor interface which supports defining, querying and mutating data sets.
+Catena is a column-oriented storage engine.
+It provides a simple, generalized executor interface which supports defining, querying and mutating data sets.
 Catena is designed to optimize workloads that scan a large number of rows from small number of columns.
-A important objective of Catena is to make this use-case very fast.

 ##### Architecture